 How to Become a Counselor in Montana

 Counselors in Montana who have obtained their licensure are known as Licensed Clinical Professional Counselors (LCPCs).
-The state’s premier professional organization for LCPCs is the Montana Licensed Clinical Professional Counselors Association, which is a local chapter of the American Mental Health Counselors Association whose mission is to “advocate and defend Licensed Professional Counselors through [their] practice law, public policy advocacy, education, and professional development.”
-Licensure for LCPCs in Montana is managed by the state Board of Behavioral Health, a division of the Montana Department of Labor and Industry.
+The state’s premier professional organization for LCPCs is the Montana Licensed Clinical Professional Counselors Association which is a local chapter of the American Mental Health Counselors Association.
+Licensure for LCPCs in Montana is managed by the state Board of Social Work Examiners and Professional Counselors, a division of the Montana Department of Labor and Industry.